ACM India Outstanding Contributions in Computing by a Woman Award

-- The award ceremony will be held during ACM India Annual Event in early February 2021, where the awardee may also be expected to deliver a talk on the contribution.
+- The award ceremony will be held during the ACM India Annual Event in early February of the subsequent year.
+The awardee is expected to deliver a talk on their research contributions at the conference co-located with the Annual Event.
 The costs for the travel and stay will be borne by ACM India.

 - In the steady state, we plan to follow the above timelines each year, with any adjustments based on the learnings from the previous years.